 Avoid as a synonym for good or fruitful.

-The abbreviation lb (with no full stop and the same in the singular and the plural) is acceptable at all references.
-To convert to grams roughly multiply by 900 and divide by 2, precisely multiply by 454.
-To convert to kilograms roughly multiply by 9 and divide by 20, precisely multiply by 0.454.
+The abbreviation lb (with no full stop and the same in the singular and the plural) is acceptable in all references.

 Tautological.
 Condition is enough.

-If something happened shortly before dawn, pre-dawn may be technically correct, but it is a cliché to avoided.
+If something happened shortly before dawn, predawn may be technically correct, but it is a cliché to be avoided.
 Never use it to mean merely that something happened during the night.